davidjohnmaccallum/My-Work-Journal/README.md

 * Have you ever taken over the development of a large complex system?
 * Have you ever had to get up to speed on a large existing code base?
 How long did it take you before you could start making changes to the system?
 * Have you ever had to work with code other people had written?
+* Describe several software development patters.
+When would you use them?

 # Security Hardening Our Network